moretech-forward/AtomicSwaps/contracts/Docs.md

 ## Description

+A simple swaps of assets between two EVM networks.

 Atomic swaps use a hash timelock contract (HTLC) which acts as a “virtual vault” or “cryptographic escrow account” that keeps user funds safe and only executes when the correct amount of tokens has been deposited to the contract.
 Each user must acknowledge receipt of tokens within a specified interval to unlock them.

 ### Hashed Timelock Contract (HTLC)